cryptomator/docs/source/desktop/vault-management.rst

 Reorder Vaults
 --------------

-You can change the order of your vaults by dragging them to the desired position.
+You can change the order of the vaults in the list by dragging them.

 .. image:: ../img/desktop/move-vaults.gif
     :alt: How to reorder vaults